Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 Students met each other at 9 AM at school and already felt acquainted.

-The young entrepreneurs received stickers with their name and a colored sticker, determining which of the four mixed groups they belong to.
+The young entrepreneurs received stickers with their name and a colored sticker, determining which of the four mixed groups they were assigned to.

-Everybody gathered in the hall, were waiting for them, where folders with the Hackathon schedule and information about the hosting school.
+Everybody gathered in the hall, where folders with the Hackathon schedule and information about the hosting school were waiting for them.

-Zehava Isaschar and Sigal Bar spoke with the entrepreneur kids about the process they had gone through thus far and what they can expect on the day to come.
+Zehava Isaschar and Sigal Bar spoke with the entrepreneur kids about the process they had gone through thus far and what they could expect during the day to come.

-What defines the entrepreneur kids is the ability to dream and strive to initiate and create new processes.
+What defines the entrepreneur kids is the ability to dream and the desire to initiate and create new processes.